rbw/pysnow/docs/full_examples/fetch.rst

 various methods available for getting the data you're after.

 .. note::
-    All get-methods uses an incremental stream parser which reduces the memory usage, response times and load on your ServiceNow instance.
+    All get-methods uses an incremental stream parser when fetching data.

 Multiple records
 ----------------

-The :meth:`pysnow.Response.all` returns a generator iterator, which is iterated on in chunks of 4096 bytes by default.
+The :meth:`pysnow.Response.all` returns a generator iterator, which is iterated on in chunks of 8192 bytes by default.

 .. code-block:: python